contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/05_expressions/03_built-in-methods.md

 # Introduction

-Here is a non exhaustive list of the expressions that can be used in methods within DHC.
+Here is a non exhaustive list of the expressions that can be used in methods within Restlet Client.

 # Methods